 The most recent workplace safety statistics suggest that in 2019 the number of preventable work-related deaths rose 2% compared to that of the previous year.
 In addition, the number of preventable work injuries which needed a medical consult was over 4.6 million.

 6. In 2020, there were approximately 174,100 injuries in construction.

 Statistics about different professions provide us with a better understanding of which professions may be less safe than others.
-For example, construction accident statistics indicate that construction is one of those industries that faced a rise in numbers.
-The latest reported numbers show approximately 200,100 injuries in the workplace.
-These numbers from 2019 include cases where the injured required at least one day away from work and cases that result in job transfers or restrictions.
+In comparison, construction accident statistics indicate that in 2019, there were 200,100 injuries in construction.

 7. Most non-fatal injuries are due to falls, slips, or trips.

 Workplace safety stats suggest that most people get injured in the workplace because of falls, slips, or trips.
 These can happen for several reasons: wet surfaces, poor lighting, icy weather, and more.

 The second leading cause of non-fatal injuries is being struck by or caught in moving machinery.
 These types of accidents are more common in factories, the farming industry, as well as construction.